planetoftheweb/angularinterface/docs/slides/01_01 Working with the Angular CLI.md

 > > Author Notes:

 The angular CLI or Command line interface makes it easy to create Angular applications by automating some of the steps.
+You can get the CLI at this URL.

 ---